Stephane-Pires/ventus-sandbox/slides/my-intro.md

-# Me, Myself & I ❤️
+# Layout Intro : Me, Myself & I ❤️

-* Blabla je raconte ma vie 🚀
+* I'm a rich billionaire 💲
-* Blabla la vie de mon chat  📦
+* Who's job is to arrest bad people 💀
-* Blabla vive mon caddy 🛒
+* My symbol is a bat 🦇